Mycobacterial Culture, Blood

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-Results must be interpreted in conjunction with the patient's history and clinical picture because false-positive results may occur due to specimen contamination.
+Results must be interpreted in conjunction with the patient's history and clinical picture.

 If Mycobacterium genavense is suspected, indicate on request form or contact laboratory.
 Mycobactin J (an iron supplement) will then be added to the culture to support growth.